-Anne Barbeau was named the Head Women's Swimming & Diving coach on June 18, 2018.
+Anne Barbeau begins her second season as Head Women's Swimming & Diving coach in 2019-20.

 Barbeau, whose coaching career spans some 50 years, had a decorated swim career that covered roughly 35 years as a sprinter in Canada.
 In addition to competing in the 1972 Canadian Olympic trials, the four-time medalist at the Canadian University Championships has also swam in the CEGEP Championships and more recently in the Canadian and World Masters Championships.

-Barbeau has spent the last 17 years as a swim coach and private swim instructor at the White Mountain Athletic Club in Waterville Valley, while also teaching French at Waterville Academy.
+Prior to Plymouth State, Barbeau spent 17 years as a swim coach and private swim instructor at the White Mountain Athletic Club in Waterville Valley, while also teaching French at Waterville Academy.

 Barbeau got her start as a pool manager, swim coach and lifeguard at the Rosemère Curling Club in Rosemère, Québec, in the late 1960s, before taking on the role of assistant swim coach at Vanier College (Montreal), where she also taught Physical Education, in 1979.